+'The Trust', We' and 'Our' refers to the Cambrian Learning Trust.

-- 'the Trust', 'we' and 'our' means the Vale Academy Trust - For the purpose of this document, Parent refers to: - All natural parents, whether married or not - Any person who has parental responsibility for a child or young person - Any person who has care of a child or young person (i.e, lives with and looks after the child)
+Parent refers to:

+- Any person who has parental responsibility for a child / young person - Any person who has care of a child / young person (i.e. lives with and looks after the child/young person)

-1.0 Introduction
+1. Introduction

 'Low social mobility and lack of educational opportunity is arguably the biggest social challenge of our times: the income gap between the richest and poorest in society continues to widen, while education opportunities remain overwhelmingly dominated by children from the most privileged homes.'
-Sutton Trust, 2014
+Sutton Trust, 2014.

-The Pupil Premium is additional funding allocated to schools by means of a specific grant, based on number of pupils in the school who are registered as eligible for Free School Meals at any point over the last six years (known as 'Ever 6 FSM'), Children we care for (formerly Looked After Children) or children whose parents are currently serving in the Armed Forces.
+The Pupil Premium Grant is additional funding allocated to schools by means of a specific grant, based on the number of pupils in the school who are registered as eligible for 'Free School Meals', or have been recorded as eligible in the past 6 years (known as 'Ever 6 FSM').